metricshilab/manual/LyX-LaTeX.md

 #### Skills needed

 LaTeX requires no specialist knowledge, although literacy and some familiarity with the publishing process is useful.
-It is, however, assumed that you are completely fluent and familiar with using your computer before you start.
-Specifically, effective use of this document requires that you already know and understand the following very thoroughly:
+It is, however, assumed that we are completely fluent and familiar with using our computer before we start.
+Specifically, effective use of this document requires that we already know and understand the following very thoroughly:

 -  how to use a good plain-text editor (not a word processor like OpenOffice, WordPerfect, or Microsoft Word).

--  where to find all 95 of the printable ASCII characters on your keyboard and what they mean, and how to type accents and symbols, if you use them.
+-  where to find all 95 of the printable ASCII characters on our keyboard and what they mean, and how to type accents and symbols, if we use them.

 -  how to create, open, save, close, rename, move, and delete files and folders (directories).